Following the Science

 - Removal of clots by mechanical thrombectomy (MT) – a procedure gaining traction since 2015 – restores perfusion effectively in some patients, enabling neuroactive drugs to reach compromised brain tissue.

-While our initial focus is on ischemic stroke, we are also exploring therapies targeting traumatic brain injury, a condition that shares many of the common underlying features of stroke.
+While our initial focus is on ischemic stroke, we are also exploring therapies targeting TBI, a condition that shares many of the common underlying features of stroke.

 NTS is developing a growing pipeline of disease-modifying candidates that target the fundamental underlying pathophysiologic drivers and processes that lead to structural damage and functional deficits in stroke and TBI.
 These programs aim to address the immediate period following the stroke or TBI event as well as the management of the deficits that persist in the weeks to months following the event, as the patient returns to their pre-injury activities.

 Our lead candidate, NTS-104, is a novel neuroactive small molecule that has demonstrated efficacy in preclinical models of acute ischemic stroke and TBI.
-NTS-104, a pro-drug, is soluble in plasma, where it is converted to NTS-105.
-NTS-105 has shown substantial brain penetrance and is able to achieve concentrations in the brain sufficient to modulate key target receptors protecting neurons from inflammation, ischemia, and hypoxia.
+NTS-104, an inactive pro-drug that is easily delivered to plasma, where it is converted to the active compound, NTS-105.
+NTS-105 readily enters the brain and potently modulates key target receptors, protecting neurons from inflammation, ischemia, and hypoxia.

 Since licensing the candidates from Emory University, we have made significant progress advancing the candidates forward toward the clinic and are currently exploring the effects of NTS-104 at various time points following stroke in pre-clinical models.